noelsevilla/notes/env-setup-linux.md

 # Update docker.list with the correct release name ie from 'Una' to 'Focal'

 # Continue with the install
-sudo apt install docker-ce docker-ce-cli containerd.io
+sudo apt install docker-ce docker-ce-cli containerd.io -y

 # Test docker engine is working by running a hello-world image
 sudo docker run hello-world